makssmeinart/tables-generator/README.md

 # Tables Generator

 A flexible table generator built with React, TypeScript, and Vite.
 This project provides an easy-to-use interface for dynamically generating tables with customizable columns.
-Some of the shared components are inspired by Chakra UI, but with an emphasis on simplicity and avoiding unnecessary complexity ( yeah... maybe not ).
+Some of the shared components are inspired by Chakra UI ( I wanted to try and build simplified chakra UI copmonents.
+Just for practice, I understand that this is absolutely uneccessary for project of this complexity ).
 The goal was to use as few external libraries as possible while still providing a highly extensible and flexible grid.

 ## Features